anquanscan/sec-tools/README.md

 [nlp](https://github.com/duoergun0729/nlp): 兜哥出品 <一本开源的NLP入门书籍>
 [WP-Exploiter](https://github.com/eliranmaman/WP-Exploiter): WP-Exploiter is a tool for testing and exploiting a wide range of WordPress websites.
 [laravel-csp](https://github.com/spatie/laravel-csp): Set content security policy headers in a Laravel app
 [overwhelm](https://github.com/cloudsriseup/overwhelm):  Overwhelm's Vanquish is a Kali Linux based Enumeration Orchestrator built in Python running inside a docker container.
 Vanquish leverages the opensource enumeration tools on Kali to perform multiple active information gathering phases.
 The results of each phase are fed into the next phase to identify vulnerabilities that could be leveraged for a remote shell
+[nullbinder](https://github.com/gfrancqu/nullbinder): Tools to exploit misconfiguration into LDAP directory